Meerathimothy/Cyber-Security/Security Assessment of Wi-Fi.md

 ![image](https://user-images.githubusercontent.com/123303806/230722606-ced84e51-8951-4235-9527-8b5b560a45c8.png)

-Focus Airodump-Ng on One AP on One Channel.We need the BSSID and channel to do this.
+Focus Airodump-Ng on One AP on One Channel.
+We need the BSSID and channel to do this.

 ![image](https://user-images.githubusercontent.com/123303806/230722614-7537c96e-05eb-4465-acd5-e2807a83a2bf.png)